llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 ### Introduction:

-Several careers in society can contribute to providing the very general sense of safety and security that Maslow has referred to in his famous hierarchy of needs.
+Several careers in society can contribute to providing the general sense of safety and security that Maslow has referred to in his famous hierarchy of needs.
 However, obvious, yet often overlooked issues in communication can mean the difference between life and death in fields of practice such as medicine and law enforcement.
 Therefore, thoughtful data collection and monitoring of these crucial services can enhance and optimize their performance.

-In the medical field, thoughtful deliberation of linguistics, particularly consideration of language barriers, is increasing.
-As recently as 2019, Sweden conducted a national study on health care professionals' communications through interpreters; this was done after noting that many parents utilizing neonatal care were foreign-born and unable to effectively communicate with healthcare professionals (as they do not speak the local language) {% cite patriksson2019health %}.
-Before that, in 2013, linguistic work had been done to highlight communications issues between physicians and Spanish-speaking Latin American women with pelvic floor disorders {% cite sevilla2013communication %}; this study highlighted that apart from patients’ lack of disease understanding, there was a lack of Spanish proficiency among the participating physicians.
+Thoughtful deliberation of linguistics, particularly consideration of language barriers, is increasing in the medical field.
+As recently as 2019, Sweden conducted a national study on health care professionals' communications through interpreters; this study was conducted after noting that many parents utilizing neonatal care were foreign-born and unable to effectively communicate with the healthcare professionals in the local language {% cite patriksson2019health %}.
+In 2013, linguistic work had been done to highlight communications issues between physicians and Spanish-speaking Latin American women with pelvic floor disorders {% cite sevilla2013communication %}; this study highlighted that apart from patients’ lack of disease understanding, there was a lack of Spanish proficiency among the participating physicians.
 Another 2013 qualitative study conducted on linguistics, centered around the perceptions of patient-provider communication in breast and cervical cancer-related care when dealing with low-income English and Spanish-speaking women {% cite simon2013perceptions %}.
-In 2009, efforts were been made in a similar work that was conducted on competent peer support intervention for Spanish-speaking Latinas with breast cancer {% cite napoles2009developing %}.
+In 2009, efforts were made in a similar work that was conducted on competent peer support intervention for Spanish-speaking Latinas with breast cancer {% cite napoles2009developing %}.

-Questioning the possible ties of linguistics to various professions is not necessarily new, yet few resources have been dedicated to detecting communication issues and improving communication within multilingual countries.
+Questioning the possible ties of linguistics to various professions is not necessarily new, yet few resources are being dedicated to detecting communication issues and improving communication within multilingual countries.

 More interesting in the pivot of looking at persons who are already multilingual in a field, and noting if they have sufficient training and resources when their primary language is not the dominant language of the country in which they practice.
 One study did investigate Spanish–English bilingual psychotherapists and their Personal and professional language development and use. {% cite verdinelli2009spanish %}.
 Another study was conducted on instances where nurses double as interpreters (a study of Spanish-speaking patients in a US primary care setting) {% cite elderkin2001nurses %}.